Fleepn1Fan/Spm-BGM-Randomizer/Readme.md

 ### Patcher version (More likely to crash)
 -Extract Spm ISO in a folder called spm
 -Put SpmBgmRandomizer in the same directory as Spm and Replace folder
--Make sure that the spm folder includes the path data\files\sound
--If the data folder is missing, create it and move all files and folders inside spm into it,then put data inside spm
 -Open SpmBgmRandomizer
 -Rebuild the ISO